liao961120/intra/main.md

 inevitably conflates variation from three different sources.
 The first is the construct it purports to measure, that is, the true, trait-like ability of cognitive reappraisal.
-The second is the state-like, rapid-changing process reflecting the aversiveness of the surrounding environment.
+The second is the state-like, rapid-changing process reflecting the adverseness of the surrounding environment.
 The remaining variation comes from pure measurement errors, which are introduced every time a measurement is made and are independent of the former two processes.

-For the sake of simplicity, in the following text, the first process---the true ability of cognitive reappraisal---is termed the *P-process* and given the abbreviation $P$; the second process---the aversive impact of the surrounding on the evaluation of cognitive reappraisal---is termed the *N-process* and abbreviated as $N$; the latent construct measured by the cognitive reappraisal scale, which is a function of both $P$ and $N$, is abbreviated as $M$, and $S$
+For the sake of simplicity, in the following text, the first process---the true ability of cognitive reappraisal---is termed the *P-process* and given the abbreviation $P$; the second process---the adverse impact of the surrounding on the evaluation of cognitive reappraisal---is termed the *N-process* and abbreviated as $N$; the latent construct measured by the cognitive reappraisal scale, which is a function of both $P$ and $N$, is abbreviated as $M$, and $S$